Linear Regression under Missing or Corrupted Coordinates: Introduction

 \paragraph{Incomplete data} Rubin's seminal work \cite{Rub1976a} classifies missing data mechanisms based on their dependence on observed values: if missingness is independent of the data, it is Missing Completely At Random (MCAR); if it depends only on observed values, it is Missing At Random (MAR); otherwise, it is Missing Not At Random (MNAR).
 A common approach to handling missing data is \emph{imputation} of missing entries \cite{JCP+2024,LJSV2021,ABDS2023}, though not all methods rely on it.
 Early work in the area focused on parameter estimation \cite{Lit1992,Lit1993,LW2012,RT2010}, whereas more recent research has shifted toward prediction \cite{MPJ+2020,LJM+2020,JCP+2024}, a more challenging task since missing features during test time can prevent model evaluation. \looseness=-1

-\paragraph{Corrupted data} The robust statistics literature, initiated in the 1960s \cite{Tuk60, Hub64}, focuses on parameter estimation from fully observed data containing a small fraction of arbitrary corruptions.
+\paragraph{Corrupted data} The robust statistics, initiated in the 1960s \cite{Tuk60, Hub64}, focuses on parameter estimation from fully observed data with a small fraction of arbitrary corruptions.
 A recent resurgence in this area \cite{LRV2016,DKK+19} has extended classical one-dimensional results to high dimensions while preserving sample and computational efficiency (see \cite{DK2023}).
-While this literature can also handle missing data by na\"ively imputing erased parts with arbitrary values, this simple strategy ignores the fact that the erasure locations are known and can conceivably be leveraged by a more sophisticated algorithm.
-Additional related work on both missing data and robust statistics is given in \Cref{app:related_work}. \looseness=-1
+While this literature can also handle missing data by na\"ively imputing erased locations with arbitrary values, this simple strategy ignores the fact that the erasure locations are known and can potentially be leveraged by a more sophisticated algorithm.
+Additional related work on missing data and robust statistics is given in \Cref{app:related_work}. \looseness=-1

 In this work, we study the relationship between these two types of data impurities in the context of parameter estimation in Gaussian linear regression. \begin{definition}[Linear regression] A labeled example $(X, y)$ follows the linear regression model with regressor $\beta$ and additive noise level $\sigma$ if $X \sim \cN(0, I)$ and $y = \beta^\top X + \xi$, where $\xi \sim \cN(0, \sigma^2)$. \end{definition} We model data impurities via a coordinate-wise adversary: for each coordinate\footnote{The corruption budget is applied per coordinate rather than globally, to prevent cases where $\beta$ has a single non-zero entry that receives all corruptions.}, at most an $\eta$-fraction of samples may be modified by erasure or replacement.
 Unlike much of the robust statistics literature—which treats each sample as fully clean or corrupted—partial corruptions are common, especially when coordinates correspond to different sensors or measurement methods \cite{TCS+2001}. \Cref{def:model} is a strong MNAR variant, as missing-entry locations are chosen adversarially based on the dataset.\looseness=-1